JCWoodworker/FreeINV/README.md

   - Create it's own user table
   - REFACTOR - set up auth to work with whatever subapp is accessing it's features
     - Instead of always pulling from the main users table, run CRUD operations specific to the app the user is accessing and make this universally repeatable.

+### Notes on features to add and refactors

+- Move sign up and sign in buttons over to the nav modal